borzun/NamedPipeDemo/README.md

 * REQ-7:
     > The server should be able to register a custom class (w/ related functions, attributes) which can be used by the client (see req-4)
     >
-    I used the already defined class, which is accessible by both `server` and `client` - see (CustomClass section)[#customclass].
+    I used the already defined class, which is accessible by both `server` and `client` - see [CustomClass section](#customclass).
 I thought about passing a custom class as a JSON for example, or just simple string, which contains a list of methods signatures and attributes, but in that case it is needed to implement some kind of a reflection, which is a bit hard for C++.
 Also, I couldn't find a way to simulate RPC, i.e. pass executable code via named pipe.

 ## Architecture
 The source code of this repository is divided into 3 submodules: